JeffMcClintock/VST3_MIDI_extension/README.md

 ## How to use

-Add the contents of this repo to you plugin project.
+Add the contents of this repo to your plugin project.
-Ensure the 2 header files are in the projects include paths.
+Ensure the 2 header files are in the project's include paths.

-Implement the IProcessMidiProtocol interface in you Processor class:
+Implement the IProcessMidiProtocol interface in your Processor class:

 ```cpp
 #include "ivstmidiump.h"